 Google Reviews as shoppable content

-Your Google Reviews are trusted, public and probably invisible on your own store.
-Bringing them on-site, and making them shoppable, puts that trust to work.
+Your Google Reviews are trusted, public, and almost certainly invisible on your own store.
+Bring them on-site, tie them to products, and that earned trust starts working where shoppers buy.

-Most stores have a body of Google Reviews they are quietly proud of, and that almost no shopper on their website ever sees.
-The reviews live on Google.
+Most stores have a body of Google Reviews they are quietly proud of and that almost no shopper on their own website ever sees.
+The reviews are on Google.
 The shopper is on your product page.
-The trust you earned is sitting in the wrong place.
+The trust you earned is parked in the wrong place.

-Google Reviews carry unusual weight: they are public, hard to game, and shoppers actively seek them out.
-But a review only influences a purchase if the shopper sees it at the moment of deciding.
-On Google, they see it only if they go looking.
-On your PDP, every shopper sees it.
+Google Reviews carry unusual weight: public, hard to game, and actively sought out by shoppers.
+But a review only sways a purchase if the shopper sees it at the moment of deciding.
+On Google they see it only if they go looking.
+On your PDP, every shopper sees it without lifting a finger.
+That on-site advantage is the same one that drives review velocity: proof works when it is current and in view.

-Surfacing the reviews on-site is step one.
-Step two is connection: tie each review to the product it talks about, so a glowing review sits on that product’s page: and, where the review has a photo, make it part of a shoppable gallery.
-The review stops being general reassurance and becomes specific, actionable proof.
+Surfacing the reviews on-site gets you halfway.
+The rest is connection: tie each review to the product it talks about, so a glowing review lands on that product’s page, and where it carries a photo, fold it into a shoppable gallery.
+The review stops being vague reassurance and becomes specific, clickable proof.
+If you collect on more than one platform, the question of which to surface where is covered in Trustpilot vs Feefo vs Google Reviews.

 How to put them to work